python-pillow/Pillow/docs/handbook/image-file-formats.rst

 The :py:meth:`~PIL.Image.Image.save` method can take the following keyword arguments:

 **tiffinfo**
-    A :py:class:`~PIL.TiffImagePlugin.ImageFileDirectory` object or dict
+    A :py:class:`~PIL.TiffImagePlugin.ImageFileDirectory_v2` object or dict
     object containing tiff tags and values.
-The TIFF field type is autodetected for Numeric and string values, any other types require using an :py:class:`~PIL.TiffImagePlugin.ImageFileDirectory`
+The TIFF field type is autodetected for Numeric and string values, any other types require using an :py:class:`~PIL.TiffImagePlugin.ImageFileDirectory_v2`
     object and setting the type in
-    :py:attr:`~PIL.TiffImagePlugin.ImageFileDirectory.tagtype` with
+    :py:attr:`~PIL.TiffImagePlugin.ImageFileDirectory_v2.tagtype` with
     the appropriate numerical value from
     ``TiffTags.TYPES``.

     .. versionadded:: 2.3.0

+    For compatibility with legacy code, a
+    `~PIL.TiffImagePlugin.ImageFileDirectory_v1` object may be passed
+    in this field.
+This will be deprecated in a future version.

+    ..versionadded:: 3.0.0

 **compression**
     A string containing the desired compression method for the